Pune’s weekend fare: A trip to Thailand and three romantic stories

 Three romantic stories make up the weekend fare from Nukkad Cafe and Raah: A Literacy and Cultural Centre.
 It is presented by Deepesh Chandran, an artist who performs storytelling sessions on fictional stories.
 On August 21, 9 pm to 10 pm.
 Charges: Rs 99.
-Contact here
+For tickets, visit their website.

 Welcome Ganesh chaturthi by creating a clay Ganesha idol.
 Locally known as Shadu matti, clay is an eco-friendly and auspicious medium for murti.
 You get to take home your own Ganesh idol after the workshop.
 On August 21 and 22, 1:30 pm to 5:30 pm, at Urja Art Studio, Wakad.
 Charges: Rs 600.
 Pay the fees on 9730557776 and share a screen shot on whatsup on same number.